 - PHD, University of Queensland

-Location: Toronto, ON Teaches: Saskatoon, SW
+Location: Toronto, ON Teaches: Toronto, ON & Calgary, AB

 Greg’s primary area of expertise is in the creation, implementation, and testing of positive psychology based intervention, programs and training.
 He serves as the interim chair of the Canadian Positive Psychology Association (CPPA) and has been on its board of directors since 2012.
 He is the founder of HEG, Inc, a company that promotes flourishing and performance in individuals organizations, schools, and communities through evidence- based assessment and strategies.

 He is a consultant in organization and schools in the implementation of Positive Psychology based assessments and interventions within the Standard for Psychological Health and Safety in the Workplace.
 He is the leader of the Positive Education Mastermind Group and Ottawa Positive Psychology Series, and served as a member of the core planning committees that organized the 2nd and 4th Canadian Conferences on Positive Psychology.

 In partnership with Ridley College, Greg co-authored a grade 11 open course curriculum entitled: The Foundations of Positive Psychology.
 He is also a Regular speaker, executive coach, and workshop facilitator in diverse industries, and has been selected to speak at events such as TedX, SXSW Interactive, Ignite, Educating for Resilience, the CPPA conference, and the CPA convention, among others.